 (a) the club that scored the most tries in the match (including extra time) or

-3.1 Each club must nominate a squad of up to 41 players.
+3.1 Each club must nominate a squad, however, there is no limit on the number of players nominated at First Registration of the season.
 A minimum of 10 of the players nominated by the club must be capable of playing in front row forward positions.
-All such players must, on registration, be fully and properly registered with their club and Union and available to play for the club from that date.
+The extended deadline for First Registration is 8 December 2021 and all players must be fully and properly registered with their club and Union.

 3.2 A club must nominate a squad of between 19 and 23 players for each match.

-3.5 Each club may register up to three additional players during the pool stage, each to replace a player previously registered.
-If a club registers three additional players, one such player must be a front row player.
-Additional players must have a three-month contract with the club and must not have played for another club in the tournament.
-Additional player registrations must be submitted by 12 noon (GMT) on the Tuesday before the match.
-De-registered players may be re-registered (in place of the relevant additional players) during the pool stages.
+3.4 Each club may register up to five Additional Players during the pool stage but none during the knockout stage, each to replace a player previously registered.
+A minimum of three Additional Players must be front row players, and two Additional Players can be from any position.
+Players must have a three-month contract with the club and must not have played for another club in the same tournament.
+Additional Player registrations must be submitted by 12 noon (GMT) on the Wednesday before the match.
+De-registered players may be re-registered (in place of the relevant Additional Players) during the pool stage.

-7.2 Where a match is abandoned after fewer than 60 minutes, (a) if both clubs and the EPCR Board agree, the result will stand, or (b) the match will be replayed in full no earlier than 48 hours after kick-off of the abandoned match (unless both clubs and EPCR agree otherwise), with both clubs entitled to select new teams.
+6.2 Where a match is abandoned after fewer than 60 minutes, (a) if both clubs and the EPCR Board agree, the result will stand, or (b) the match will be replayed in full no earlier than 48 hours after kick-off of the abandoned match (unless both clubs and EPCR agree otherwise), with both clubs entitled to select new match day squads.